Two NASA Probes Tackle New Mission: Studying The Moon

-WASHINGTON -- A NASA led team of scientists and engineers has repositioned two small probes from Earth’s orbit where they studied space weather to begin orbiting the moon to study its interior and surface composition.
+WASHINGTON -- Two small NASA probes that had been used to study space weather now are orbiting the moon to study its interior and surface composition.

 Engineers used complex orbit maneuvers to relocate the spacecraft to their new locations.
 The journey required many gravity assists from the moon and Earth and used minimal amounts of fuel.

-The ARTEMIS mission is a joint effort between Goddard, NASA's Jet Propulsion Laboratory in Pasadena, Calif., the Space Sciences Laboratory at Berkeley, and UCLA.
-Goddard manages the program for NASA’s Science Mission Directorate.
+The ARTEMIS mission is a joint effort among Goddard, NASA's Jet Propulsion Laboratory in Pasadena, Calif., the Space Sciences Laboratory at the University of California, Berkeley, and UCLA.
+Goddard manages the program for NASA's Science Mission Directorate.

-THEMIS was the fifth medium-class mission under NASA’s Explorer Program.
+THEMIS was the fifth medium-class mission under NASA's Explorer Program.
 The program, managed by the Explorers Program Office at Goddard, provides frequent flight opportunities for world-class space investigations in heliophysics and astrophysics.
-The University of California, Berkeley’s Space Sciences Laboratory in Berkeley, Ca., managed the project development and operated the THEMIS mission.
+Berkeley's Space Sciences Laboratory managed the project development and operated the THEMIS mission.
 ATK Space (formerly Swales Aerospace) of Beltsville, Md., built the THEMIS satellites.

 For more information about the ARTEMIS mission, visit: